§ 93.100 DOMESTIC FARM ANIMALS.

 (13) Madison County Code Enforcement Officials and government health officials, or their designees, may inspect the conditions where the bees are kept at any time during regular business hours.

-(14) ln "A" Agriculture Districts, the keeping of not more than five colonies of domestic honeybees for private purposes only on a zoning lot whose principal use is intended to be a single-family dwelling, provided that the beekeeping is done in compliance with supplemental regulations found in § 93.100.
-Minimum tract size: Two acres.
+(14) ln "A" Agricultural Districts, the keeping of not more than five colonies of domestic honeybees for private purposes only on a zoning lot whose principal use is intended to be a single-family dwelling, provided that the beekeeping is done in compliance with supplemental regulations found in this section.
+Permitted accessory use on non-urban, residential tracts of land between two and five acres in size.

 (B) Conditions for keeping chickens.
 The purpose of this section is to create appropriate regulations for the keeping of chickens as pets and/or a personal food source.
 The purpose of this section is not to create regulations for the commercial sale or distribution of chickens or eggs.